lloydlobo/youtube-thumbnail-hunter/README.md

 - picsum.photos for providing the random image generator API.
 - Intersection Observer API for enabling lazy-loading image replacement.
+- Hasan El Mghari for the idea and starter code.
 - Mozilla Developer Network for their comprehensive documentation on web development.

 ## License